ExperimentsHNL/popper-design/popper_brief.md

 ### General remarks

-1. We would like for the size of core Popper SDK to be as small as possible, leaving heavy graphical assets in separate packages available on-demand from GitHub.
+1. We would like for the size of the core Popper SDK to be as small as possible, leaving heavy graphical assets in separate packages available on-demand from GitHub.

 2. Various limitations of uScript will become apparent as the developer works on the SDK.
 We have a very good relationship with Scott Blinn, co-founder of Detox Studios.
 They have been helpful in the past and would be willing to accomodate feature requests, bug reports, UI/UX suggestions, etc.